 The exact answer to this question will vary based on the customer, but it encompasses the problems that potential and current customers face concerning your business and the marketplace.

 All customers can't possibly face the same pain points.
 Everyone exists within specific demographics, and some may be more affected by certain problems than others.
-This doesn't eliminate the existence of pain points but instead displays the large spectrum where they exist.

 Financial Pain Points